DAndresSanchez/MLpills_Hashnode/clbdsybme000008l97oaiffmy.md

 ## You can improve your ARIMA model!

-Check my Twitter thread on this!
+Check [this article](https://mlpills.dev/time-series/arima-garch-models/) or my Twitter thread on this!

 %[https://twitter.com/daansan_ml/status/1598289569761308672?s=20]